yuanbei/Nars-Wiki/Memory-Overview.md

 To realize dynamic resource allocation OpenNARS self-organizes its memory using a "bag" data structure to give data items prioritized treatment.
 Bag contains items up to a pre-defined constant capacity where each item has a [budget value](https://github.com/opennars/opennars/wiki/Budget-Value).
 Bag provides three basic operations found in most data structures: (1) put in, (2) take out, and (3) access by key.

 1. **put(_item_)** The given item is put into the bag.
-If there is already an item with the same key, it is being merged with existent one; if the bag already reaches its maximum capacity, an item with the **lowest** priority is removed to free space for the new item.
+If there is already an item with the same key, it is being merged with existent one and the priority of the item is increased; if the bag already reaches its maximum capacity, an item with the **lowest** priority is removed to free space for the new item.

 2. **take()** An item is selected probabilistically and taken out of the bag, and the probability for an item to be selected is positively correlated with its priority value.